AN/PEQ-5

-The AN/PEQ-5 is a laser sight manufactured by Insight Technology.
+The AN/PEQ-5, also known as the 'Carbine Visible Laser (CVL)', is a laser sight manufactured by Insight Technology.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PEQ-5" designation represents the 5th design of an Army-Navy electronic device for portable laser combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

+Overview

 The sight is mil-spec and projects a visible red dot.
-The unit is the Carbine Visible Laser or CVL version of the larger AN-PEQ-2, and is found in the SOPMOD Block I kit for use by the U.S. military.
+The unit is the Carbine Visible Laser or CVL version of the larger AN/PEQ-2, and is found in the SOPMOD Block I kit for use by the U.S. military.
 The unit comprises a single rugged box that houses a visible red laser, which mounts to a weapon using a MIL-STD-1913 rail.
-The one major difference between the AN-PEQ-5 and the larger AN-PEQ-2, is the AN-PEQ-5 lacks the IR illuminator/target designator which is only visible through night vision devices.
+The one major difference between the PEQ-5 and the larger PEQ-2, is the PEQ-5 lacks the IR illuminator/target designator which is only visible through night vision devices.
 This feature is primarily used to aid with aiming while using night vision.
 Both are products of Insight Technologies.